JuliaComputing/Swagger.jl/README.md

 ### Building

 First, you need to build the Swagger Java libraries.
 Ensure you have Java and maven installed, and the `java` and `mvn` commands available on the path.
-Then, from the directory where Swagger.jl has been downloads, run this:
+Then, from the directory where Swagger.jl has been downloaded/installed, run this:

 ```
 plugin/build.sh